Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 ## Log on to discovery cluster

 Many of the higher level commands for working with NGS data will require a lot of memory and computing power, more than most laptops can handle efficiently.
 The discovery cluster is a resource hosted by Dartmouth's Research Computing team.
-This cluster enables you to execute high level commands wihtout using the memory and computing power on your local machine (more about this tomorrow).
+This cluster enables you to execute high level commands without using the memory and computing power on your local machine (more about this tomorrow).
 Let's log onto the discovery cluster now.
 We will use a secure shell command `ssh` to log onto the discovery cluster.

 ```bash